TylerBarnes/wordsby-admin/README.md

 # gatsby-wordpress-admin-theme (Beta)

-A WordPress theme for Gatsby sites built with Advanced Custom Fields.
+A WordPress theme to make Gatsby development and content creation easier.

 ## What does this theme do?
 - Adds the ability to use WP functionality in gatsby using the [PsychicWindow](https://github.com/TylerBarnes/PsychicWindow) component.
 Useful for displaying a contact form or WP gated content.